wangell/pleroma-docs/src/hylic/alien.md

 One of the key features of Pleroma is the ability to interface with foreign clusters.

-This can be achieved using the alien reference type.
+This can be achieved using the alien reference type `aln`.

 ```
 ~wikipedia